 Treatment.
 Toxoplasmic chorioretinitis in immunocompetent individuals often does not require treatment, as the ocular manifestations are frequently self-limiting.
 An exception is made if the lesion is sight-threatening (eg, involving the macula).
 The potential benefits of treatment need to be balanced against the risks associated with therapy as the drugs that are used have serious side effects.
-These drugs include pyrimethamine, sulfadiazine, clindamycin, and prednisone, and 2, 3, or all 4 of these drugs can be used in combination.
+These drugs include pyrimethamine, sulfadiazine, clindamycin, and prednisone, and two, three, or all four of these drugs can be used in combination.
 No treatment is efficacious when the disease is inactive.

 The first type is the typical unifocal CHRPE.
 It is a gray to black, well defined, minimally elevated fundus lesion in the retinal pigment epithelium having a diameter in the range of 2 to 6 mm.
 (The average optic nerve is 1.5 mm in diameter.)

 Differential diagnosis.
-The 2 most common differentials are a hyperplasia due to a disruption of the RPE or choroid (as with toxoplasmosis) and choroidal nevi.
+The two most common differentials are a hyperplasia due to a disruption of the RPE or choroid (as with toxoplasmosis) and choroidal nevi.